mizrael/davidguida.net/src/_posts/2014-09-13-jquery-unobtrusive-validation-and-custom-date-formats.md

   - Programming
 ---
 Another quick reminder for my sloppy memory:
-in case you want to use a custom date format and you need validation (of course, why wouldn&#8217;t you?), sometimes may happen that the format you&#8217;re using is not recognised during the client validation phase.
+in case you want to use a custom date format and you need validation (of course, why wouldn't you?), sometimes may happen that the format you're using is not recognised during the client validation phase.

 In one of my side projects for example I am using the standard jquery unobtrusive validation along with <a title="jquery/globalize" href="https://github.com/jquery/globalize" target="_blank">globalize.js</a>.
 Obviously I have a specific bundle configured for this: